 Youth survey respondents also expressed concern about child maltreatment.
-More than 77% believed that the number of children hit or hurt by adults is either a serious or a moderate problem, and 88% cited concerns about children who do not have a safe place to live.
+Nearly 78% believed that the number of children hit or hurt by adults is either a serious or a moderate problem, and 88% cited concerns about children who do not have a safe place to live.